Msalazar2/Classification-Model-Project/README.md

 - Deployed my model and a reproducable report
 - Made recommendations

-4. instructions or an explanation of how someone else can reproduce project and findings
+Instructions or an explanation of how someone else can reproduce project and findings

 Enviroment setup:
 - Install Conda, Python, MySql, VS Code or Jupyter Notebook
 - Clone this repo

-6. key findings, recommendations, and takeaways
+Key findings, recommendations, and takeaways
 - Monthly contracts amd charges are key features driving customer churn
 - I recommend incentivizing yearly contracts by offering promotion deals and a loyalty program